blitline-dev/blitline-dev.github.io/articles/iam_perms.md

 <br>

-Once you have written down these credentials for the user you just created, click continue
+Once you have written down these credentials for the user you just created..

+## ...click continue

 ## 3. Select the user from the list of users